paulin/mattpaulin/_posts/2025-6-10-Idea-Sparks-2.md

 ---
 layout: post
-title: "Idea Cluster 2"
+title: "Idea Sparks 2"
 date: 2025-6-10
 categories: [ideas, inventions, fun]
 ---

-## Idea Sparks
+## Idea Sparks: Inventions from my mind

 This is another batch of idea sparks I give to you.
 I hope they find a way to amuse you or inspire you.